ATMPA: Attacking Machine Learning-based Malware Visualization Detection Methods via Adversarial Examples: Experiments

 \subsubsection{Wavelet-CNN}

 To attack the wavelet-combined CNN detector (Wavelet-CNN), ATMPA can defeat the detector with a strong transferability.
-By increasing the range of the distortion value ($\varepsilon$), Wavelet-CNN detector can be induced to produce the malware as a benign label.
+By increasing the range of the distortion value $\varepsilon$, Wavelet-CNN detector can be induced to produce the malware as a benign label.
 The error rate of the detector will rise from 85\% to 100\% through increasing the intensity of the distortion degree in FGSM method.
-Similarly, the wavelet-CNN detector will also produce an error rate of 100\% when using C\&W's attack.
-Attackers only need to increase the distortion range from 0.15 to 0.18 on the different of \textit{L-norm} distances.
-Generally, AEs can be successfully induced the CNN-based detectors in accordance with the attacker's pre-set label $y^*$, when the distortion value is more than 0.50. whether FGSM or C\&W is used, the generated AEs ($S_{AE}$) can achieve a 100\% successful rate in terms of attacking the CNN-based and wavelet-combined detectors.
-The same AE set ($S_{AE}$) will be applied to test the transferability by attacking different detectors.
-Experiment results show that the maximum value of transferability is 88.5\% and the minimum value is 54\%.
-CNN-based detection methods can hardly resist attacks from ATMPA.
+Similarly, the Wavelet-CNN detector will also produce an error rate of 100\% when using C\&W attack.
+Attackers only need to increase the distortion range from 0.15 to 0.18 on different \textit{L}-norm distances.
+Generally, AEs can successfully fool the CNN-based detectors in accordance with the attacker's pre-set label $y^*$, when the distortion value is more than 0.5.
+Whether FGSM or C\&W attack is used, the generated AEs ($S_{AE}$) can achieve a 100\% success rate in terms of attacking the CNN-based and wavelet-combined detectors. $S_{AE}$ is used to test the transferability by attacking different detectors.
+Experiment results show that the maximum transferability achieved is up to 88.5\%.